Best Day Hikes in Haleakala National Park

 dronepicr, CC BY 2.0, via Wikimedia Commons

-Located right next to the visitor center, this trail is .2 miles (one way), with only a 100-foot change in elevation, Pa Ka’oao—also known as “White Hill”—is more stroll than hike.
+Located right next to the visitor center, this trail is .2 miles (one way), with only a 100-foot change in elevation, Pa Ka’oao—also known as “White Hill”—is more a stroll than a hike.

 But that doesn’t make it any less scenic, as “White Hill” goes down as one of the highest vantage points in the park.